 - 5.14.1 The weight of the truck is with the driver, wearing their complete racing apparel, at all times during the event.
-The minimum allowed weight for Race Trucks is defined as follows: - 5300 kg of which 3150 kg measured at the front wheels. - 5.14.2 If weight has to be added to comply with the minimum weight, then it must be bolted to the chassis in such a way that it can be sealed by the scrutineers and does not present a safety hazard.
+The minimum allowed weight for Race Trucks is defined as follows: - 5300 kg of which a minimum of 3150 kg must be measured at the front wheels. - 5.14.2 If ballast weight has to be added to comply with the minimum weight, then it must be bolted to the chassis in such a way that it can be sealed by the scrutineers and does not present a safety hazard.
+Also see article 5.5.1.4.